Deep Learning System Nvidia DGX-1 and OpenStack GPU VMs

-The Machine Learning System DGX-1 is a “Supercomputer in a box” with a single precision peak performance of 80 TFlop/s.
+The Deep Learning System DGX-1 is a “Supercomputer in a box” with a peak performance of 170 TFlop/s (FP16).
 It contains eight high end GPGPUs from NVIDIA (Tesla P100) with each 16 GB RAM and 28.672 CUDA-compute units which are connected to each other by a NVLink Interconnect and a host x86 compatible system with 40 cores (Intel Xeon).
 Users can reserve the whole DGX-1 exclusivly and run complex machine-learning tasks, which are available via Docker images.

 A set of preinstalled images covers deep learning toolkits such as TensorFlow, Theano, CNTK, Torch, DIGITS, Caffe and others.